-Securities legislation provides an exemption from the insider trading and selective disclosure prohibition where the person or company who trades with material undisclosed information or tips it proves that they reasonably believed that the other party to the trade or the tippee had knowledge of the information.
+14 Securities legislation provides an exemption from the insider trading and selective disclosure prohibition where the person or company who trades with material undisclosed information or tips it proves that they reasonably believed that the other party to the trade or the tippee had knowledge of the information.
 Under the Québec Securities Act, the person or company must be justified in believing that the information is known to the other party.

-For example, a company may need to share sensitive strategic information with a controlling shareholder when preparing consolidated financial statements.
+15 For example, a company may need to share sensitive strategic information with a controlling shareholder when preparing consolidated financial statements.

-See In the Matter of Gary George (1999), 22 OSCB 717, where the Ontario Securities Commission addressed in obiter the issue of a selective disclosure made by an issuer's chief executive officer to an analyst and the subsequent disclosure by the analyst to other members of his firm.
+16 See In the Matter of Gary George (1999), 22 OSCB 717, where the Ontario Securities Commission addressed in obiter the issue of a selective disclosure made by an issuer's chief executive officer to an analyst and the subsequent disclosure by the analyst to other members of his firm.
 We agree with the principles expressed by the Ontario Securities Commission:

-Parties to a transaction in which an analyst is "brought over the wall" should be mindful that bringing an analyst over the wall can be a risky practice and may in itself be a signal to others of a significant development involving a reporting issuer.
+17 Parties to a transaction in which an analyst is "brought over the wall" should be mindful that bringing an analyst over the wall can be a risky practice and may in itself be a signal to others of a significant development involving a reporting issuer.

-- We draw a distinction between disclosures to credit rating agencies, which would generally be regarded as being in the "necessary course of business," and disclosures to analysts, which would not be.
-This distinction is based on differences in the nature of the business they are engaged in and in how they use the information.
-The credit ratings generated by rating agencies are either confidential (disclosed only to the company seeking the rating) or directed at a wide public audience.
-Generally, the objective of the rating process is a widely available publication of the rating.
-The reports generated by analysts are targeted, first and foremost, to an analyst's firm's clients.
-Also, rating agencies are not in the business of trading in the securities they rate.
+18 This is consistent with the reasoning of the SEC in excluding ratings organizations from Regulation FD.
+As the SEC indicated in paragraph II.B.1.a., of the implementing release, "[r]atings organizations...have a mission of public disclosure; the objective and result of the ratings process is a widely available publication of the rating when it is completed."

+rating agencies are not in the business of trading in the securities they rate.
 Sell-side analysts are typically employed by investment dealers that are in the business of buying and selling, underwriting, and advising with respect to securities.
-Further, securities legislation requires specified ratings from approved rating agencies in certain circumstances.
-Consequently, ratings form part of the statutory framework of provincial securities legislation in a way that analysts' reports do not. - (8) When companies communicate with the media, they should be mindful not to selectively disclose material information that has not been generally disclosed.
+Furthe1r9, securities legislation requires specified ratings from designated rating organizations in certain circumstances.19 Consequently, ratings form part of the statutory framework of provincial securities legislation in a way that analysts' reports do not.

+(8) When companies communicate with the media, they should be mindful not to selectively disclose material information that has not been generally disclosed.
 The "necessary course of business" exception would not generally permit a company to make a selective disclosure of material undisclosed information to the media.
 However, we are not suggesting that companies should stop speaking to the media.
 We recognize that the media can play an important role in informing and educating the marketplace.

-3.4 Necessary Course of Business Disclosures and Confidentiality
+Necessary Course of Business Disclosures and Confidentiality

-- (1) If a company discloses material information under the "necessary course of business" exception, it should make sure those receiving the information understand that they cannot pass the information onto anyone else (other than in the necessary course of business), or trade on the information, until it has been generally disclosed. - (2) We understand that companies sometimes disclose material information pursuant to a confidentiality agreement with the recipient, so that the recipient is prevented from further informing anyone of the material information.
+- 3.4 (1) If a company discloses material information under the "necessary course of business" exception, it should make sure those receiving the information understand that they cannot pass the information onto anyone else (other than in the necessary course of business), or trade on the information, until it has been generally disclosed. - (2) We understand that companies sometimes disclose material information pursuant to a confidentiality agreement with the recipient, so that the recipient is prevented from further informing anyone of the material information.
 Obtaining a confidentiality agreement in these circumstances can be a good practice and may help to safeguard the confidentiality of the information.
 However, there is no exception to the prohibition against "tipping" for disclosures made pursuant to a confidentiality agreement.
 The only exception is for disclosures made in the "necessary course of business."

 Consequently, there must still be a determination, prior to disclosure supported by a confidentiality agreement, that such disclosure is in the "necessary course of business."

-3.5 Generally Disclosed
+Generally Disclosed